FaithAlone.net

 5 For there is one God, and one mediator between God and men, the man Christ Jesus;

-As in the previous section, because of the reality of the Trinity, any member of the Trinity could call any other member "the only true God", because they all constitute the only God there is.
+As in the previous section, because of the reality of the Trinity, any Person of the Trinity could call any other Person "the only true God", because they constitute the only God there is.

 The Trinity teaches that there are three Persons that constitute one God, and this allows them to make distinctions between each other, such as the one made in the passage in question.
 Muslims need to stop reading our Scripture with their Unitarian lense, and stop foisting that false, Unitarian position on our Bible, and then crying out when they find something that contradicts that misgiven presupposition.